 #3816 - Human Services Assistance Fund - Funds from this account are approved for usage by the Human Services Committee for individuals who are incapacitated due to illness, disability or crisis situations. #3840 - Operation Fuel Partnering - Funds are from the Operation Fuel Grant.
-These funds are used to support the Social Services Division. #3864 - NCAAA Grant - Social Services - Funds from this account support part-time staff hours and supplies for the Groceries to Go program. #3894 - NCAAA Grant - Social Services - Funds from this account support part-time staff hours and supplies for the Groceries to Go program. #3864 - NCAAA Grant - Social Services - Funds from this account support part-time staff hours and supplies for the Grandparents and Kinship Circle program. #3867 - Windsor Community Service Council - Funds are used to offset the cost of fuel for the cargo van that is used to pick up food and support for part-time staff.
+These funds are used to support the Social Services Division. #3864 - NCAAA Grant - Social Services - Funds from this account support part-time staff hours and supplies for the Grandparents and Kinship Circle program. #3894 - NCAAA Grant - Social Services - Funds are used to offset the cost of fuel for the cargo van that is used to pick up food and support for part-time staff.